Home > City Guides > Most Affordable Places to Live in New York in 2026

 A post shared by @instagram

-If you want to live in a larger but still affordable New York city, consider Syracuse!
-Located in the heart of Upstate New York, Salt City has become a popular area for students, singles, and young professionals who want to build careers and raise families.
-Syracuse University and nationally-recognized liberal arts school Le Moyne College both call this city home, which is perfect for those interested in pursuing a degree.
-There are loads of fun annual events in Syracuse as well, including The Great New York State Fair and Syracuse Winterfest!
+If you’re looking for larger, yet still affordable cities in New York, consider Syracuse!
+Located in the heart of Upstate New York, Salt City has become a popular area for young professionals looking to build careers and raise families.
+This is thanks in part to the low cost of living in Syracuse, which is 97.4% less expensive than New York, with housing costs over 51% lower than the national average.
+Additionally, for those interested in pursuing a degree, this city is home to Syracuse University and nationally recognized liberal arts school Le Moyne College.
+There are also numerous fun annual events in Syracuse, including The Great New York State Fair and Syracuse Winterfest.

 Things to Do in Syracuse

-Shop ’til you drop at over 200 stores, many of them small and local like Larger Than Life Toys & Comics, Rainbow Zen, and Syracuse Posters at Destiny USA.
-Interact with penguins and elephants, visit the aquarium and wildlife trail, and see amazing animals such as Amur leopards, blue poison dart frogs, and fennec foxes at the 43-acre Rosamond Gifford Zoo.
-Admire the collections of ceramics and paintings, attend Artist Talk events, and take art classes at Everson Museum of Art.
-Find fun nightlife, wonderful restaurants, and interesting things to do like the Museum of Science & Technology in Armory Square.
-Wake up to a warm breakfast of Shortcake Waffles, Elvis B-Side Pancakes, or Canadian Gold Poutine at Modern Malt.
-Pick up Stretch Rolls or Asiago Focaccia, or have an Italian meal of Chianti-Braised Short Rib or Baked Manicotti at Pastabilities.
-Indulge in Bar-B-Que Chicken Wings or a Prime Brisket Sandwich with sides of Mac & Cheese and Simmered Greens at the original location of the popular New York chain, Dinosaur Bar-B-Que.
+Go shopping in Syracuse at over 250 stores—including local outlets like Larger Than Life Toys & Comics and Rainbow Zen—or ride the Antique Carousel at mega mall Destiny USA.
+Interact with penguins and elephants, visit the aquarium and wildlife trail, and see amazing animals such as Amur leopards, Komodo dragons, and fennec foxes at 43-acre Rosamond Gifford Zoo.
+Admire ceramic and painting collections, attend Artist Talk events, or take art classes at Everson Museum of Art.
+Discover fun nightlife, wonderful restaurants, and engaging activities in Syracuse, including the Museum of Science & Technology in Armory Square.
+Wake up to a warm Syracuse breakfast featuring Homefries Poutine, Korean Pork Belly Benedict, and a BYO Crepe at Rise N Shine Diner.
+Pick up homemade pasta with Pesto Fredo, Wicked Chicken Riggies, or Spicy Bolo for lunch at Pastabilities.
+Indulge in Bar-B-Que Chicken Wings or a Prime Brisket Slider with sides of Mac & Cheese and Simmered Greens at the original location of the popular New York chain, Dinosaur Bar-B-Que.
 Or enjoy a vintage atmosphere with comfort foods such as Chicken Pastina Soup, a Brooklyn Burger, or the Chicken Parmesan Sandwich at Stella’s Diner.

-Moving to New York?
-Extra Space Storage has storage facilities throughout The Empire State, so we can help with your transition.
+Relocating to New York?
+Extra Space Storage has storage facilities throughout The Empire State, so we can assist with your transition.
 Find a storage unit near you!

 City statistics from AreaVibes